1

 complex expanding universes |

-evolving universes of the multi-verse type.
-They are based on the
+evolving universes of the multiverse type; based on the

-concept of cold inflation (in contrast with Guth’s hot
+speculative concept of cold inflation (in contrast to Guth’s hot

 inflation).
 And again, bubbles nucleate in a spacetime foam.
 Inflation